CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_fc_if.html.markdown

 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the virtual fibre channel interface.
+* `old_info`:(HashMap) -(ReadOnly) Deployed information related to lease and vif id.
+This complex property has following sub-properties:
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `static_wwpn_address`:(string)(ReadOnly) The WWPN address must be in hexadecimal format xx:xx:xx:xx:xx:xx:xx:xx.Allowed ranges are 20:00:00:00:00:00:00:00 to 20:FF:FF:FF:FF:FF:FF:FF or from 50:00:00:00:00:00:00:00 to 5F:FF:FF:FF:FF:FF:FF:FF.To ensure uniqueness of WWN's in the SAN fabric, you are strongly encouraged to use the WWN prefix - 20:00:00:25:B5:xx:xx:xx.
+  + `vif_id`:(int)(ReadOnly) Old Vif id that was associated with the interface.
+  + `wwpn`:(string)(ReadOnly) The WWPN address that is assigned to the vHBA based on the wwn pool that has been assigned to the SAN Connectivity Policy.
+  + `wwpn_address_type`:(string)(ReadOnly) Type of allocation selected to assign a WWPN address to the vhba.* `POOL` - The user selects a pool from which the mac/wwn address will be leased for the Virtual Interface.* `STATIC` - The user assigns a static mac/wwn address for the Virtual Interface.
+  + `wwpn_pool`:(HashMap) -(ReadOnly) WWPN Pool configured in the SAN Connectivity Policy.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `wwpnlease`:(HashMap) -(ReadOnly) WWPN Lease taken for the vhba configured in the San Connectivity Policy.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `order`:(int) The order in which the virtual interface is brought up.
 The order assigned to an interface should be unique for all the Ethernet and Fibre-Channel interfaces on each PCI link on a VIC adapter.
 The order should start from zero with no overlaps.
 The maximum value of PCI order is limited by the number of virtual interfaces (Ethernet and Fibre-Channel) on each PCI link on a VIC adapter.
 All VIC adapters have a single PCI link except VIC 1340, VIC 1380 and VIC 1385 which have two.
 * `overridden_list`:
                 (Array of schema.TypeString) -